mhconradt/dual/README.md

 export ANTHROPIC_API_KEY=""
 streamlit run Dual.py
 ```
-It's not strictly required to have API keys for both providers, but it's recommended.
+It's recommended, but not strictly required to have API keys for both providers.